-and from different settings use of external visitors or trips to enhance children's understanding relevant and appropriate content that matches pupils' needs planned and purposeful activities that provide opportunities for learning (indoors and outdoors) adult-planned and pupil-initiated activities (children do not necessarily make a distinction between 'work' and 'play' and neither should practitioners) time made available for children to become engrossed in their activities and to complete tasks as far as is practically possible planning needs to include time for practitioners to observe children during activities and tasks in order to plan for the 'next steps' teachers and teaching assistants need to intervene appropriately in order to help to develop pupils knowledge, skills, understanding, attitudes and behaviour the use of ICT on a regular basis used to promote learning where appropriate a well-planned and stimulating environment with appropriate resources high-quality care and support for all pupils, whatever their needs ASSE SSMENT At Heathcote Primary School we undertake Assessment for Learning (AFL).
+At Heathcote Primary School we undertake Assessment for Learning (AFL).
 We analyse and review what we know about each child's development and learning, and then make informed decisions about the child's progress.
 This enables us all to plan the next steps to meet a child's development and learning needs.
-All practitioners who interact with the child contributes to the assessment process:- an On-Entry assessment is completed within the first few weeks on entry and usually by the end of the first half-term in school progress is monitored closely and reported to SLT throughout the year much of the ongoing assessment is carried out by staff using observation techniques Playing and Exploring, Active Learning, and Creating and Thinking Critically support children's learning across all areas judgements about progress are based on the understanding of and observations made of each child's development and learning allowing for assessing of progress and planning for next steps ongoing progress is recorded using '2Build a Profile'.
-Practitioners take photos of pupil's work; tag them with learner details and EYFS learning objectives. informal discussions with children, marking and individual target setting and comments on work Foundation Stage Profile (FSP) summative assessment is carried out at the end of the Foundation Stage
+All practitioners who interact with the child contributes to the assessment process:-

+- an On-Entry assessment is completed within the first few weeks on entry and usually by the end of the first half-term in school - progress is monitored closely and reported to SLT three times in the year - much of the ongoing assessment is carried out by staff using observation techniques - Playing and Exploring, Active Learning, and Creating and Thinking Critically support children's learning across all areas - judgements about progress are based on the understanding of and observations made of each child's development and learning allowing for assessing of progress and planning for next steps - ongoing progress is recorded using 'Tapestry'.
+Practitioners take photos of pupil's work; tag them with learner details and EYFS learning objectives.
+This progress and assessment is shared with parents and parents are encouraged to add their own observations in order to contribute to the Early Years Profile - informal discussions with children, marking and individual target setting and comments on work - Foundation Stage Profile (FSP) summative assessment is carried out at the end of the Foundation Stage